gladimdim/gladimdimorg/ck5s4no08076wqks12ko0dp1r.md

 # Main Content PageView

-We use PageView.builder in order to create a scrollable and swipable main content area and pass there our widgets:
+We use PageView.builder to create a scrollable and swipable main content area and pass there our widgets:

 ```
  Expanded(